wf8/anc_state_validation/README.md

 However the joint and marginal reconstructions should return the same probabilities for ancestral states at the root, and indeed diversitree calculated the root probability of being in state 0 as 0.555 and RevBayes calculated it as 0.554.
+The estimated posterior probabilities are very close for all nodes.
-From a plot comparing the posterior probabilities for all nodes estimated in RevBayes to those estimated in diversitree we can see that all the estimates are very close:
+This is shown in a plot comparing the posterior probabilities for all nodes being in state 1 as estimated by RevBayes against the diversitree estimates:

 <p align="center">
 <img src="results/posteriors_plot.jpg" width="500px"/>